 Swimming is one of summer's greatest pastimes.
 There's nothing quite like a dip in a pool or ocean to cool off from the sweltering summer heat.
 While you're slicing through the water, remember to protect your eyes.

 Remove contacts before going swimming, wear goggles while underwater, and rinse your eyes with cold water when you get out of the pool (it helps get the chlorine or salt out).
 If your eyes feel dry or scratchy after a swim, use some moisturizing eye drops to lubricate your eyes.

 Back to School is Sooner Than You Think

 Your kids will be back in school before you know it.
 Help them prepare for the upcoming school year by scheduling an eye exam now.
-If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to EyeStyles for a consultation and take a look at the newest selection of frames and contact lenses.
+If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to EyeStyles+Care for a consultation and take a look at the newest selection of frames and contact lenses.

 Have you had a sudden eye injury or emergency while on vacation?
 Don't wait until you’re back home to handle it -- seek immediate care today.
 Certain eye injuries can damage your vision or lead to ulcers, so if you notice symptoms like redness, eye pain, changes to your vision, or flashing light, contact your eye doctor right away.

 At EyeStyles+Care, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision this summer and throughout the year.